prabhut/my-portfolio/README.md

 # Prabhu Thaipulley's portfolio

 This is my professional portfolio.

+## Technologies Used

-It was AWS and ReactJS.
+AWS and ReactJS